 - Ventricle dilation, as consequence of atrophy, there is a buildup of cerebrospinal fluid in the brain ventricles.

-Several works have already investigated the brain age prediction task from anatomical data, as well as its link with brain disorders or genetics.
-James Cole, a research fellow at King’s College London, has written an excellent series of papers on the topic, of which Cole et al., 2017 is the most similar to our work.
+Several works have already investigated the brain age prediction task from anatomical data.
+As well as its link with brain disorders or genetics.
+James Cole, a research fellow at King’s College London, has written an excellent series of papers on the topic.
+Of these, Cole et al., 2017 is the most similar to our work.
 A much larger study (Kaufmann et al., 2018) on around 37,000 patients is currently under review.
 Both works are nicely covered in this article from Quanta magazine (August, 2018).

 2. Illustrating Fundamentals with Brain MRI